innV0/kb.innV0.com/README.md

-# PragInn Knowledge Base
+# iNNitiatives Knowledge Base

-Welcome to the PragInn Knowledge Base, your go-to resource for **engaging video and text content** designed to help you learn and apply innovation within your organization.
+Welcome to the iNNitiatives Knowledge Base, your go-to resource for **engaging video and text content** designed to help you learn and apply innovation within your organization.

 Explore a rich collection of materials covering best practices, practical methodologies, and real-world examples—from quick tutorials to in-depth case studies.